 Read George’s guest opinion here.

-- Timothy Ingalsbee, PhD – Collateral Damage: The Environmental Effects of Firefighting: The 2002 Biscuit Fire Suppression Actions and Impacts.
+- Timothy Ingalsbee, Collateral Damage: The Environmental Effects of Fire Fighting – 2002 Biscuit Fire (4 MB download)

 - High Country News “Weathering the academic storm” a 2006 interview with lead author of the paper publish in Science that sparked so much controversy “Post-Wildfire Logging Hinders and Increases Wild Fire Risk.”